sebvandijk/sebvandijk/README.md

 - 👋 Hi, I’m @sebvandijk
 - 👀 I’m interested in PHP, Wordpress, bootstrapping
-- 🌱 I’m currently learning to say now
+- 🌱 I’m currently learning to say no
 - 💞️ I’m looking to collaborate on a laravel prokect
 - 📫 How to reach me: seb - at - developr.nl